HackYourFuture/React/documentation/homework/W4-homework.md

 # Homework Week 4

 Base your week 4 homework on the result of week 3.

-When you are done, create a new PR for week 4.
+We are going to connect your React code to a basic Node.js backend, using Express.js.

+## Learning goals

+By doing this homework you will achieve the following:

+- Understand `how backend and frontend connect`
+- Learn about what `endpoints` are
+-

 ## Outline

-Refactor your todo list app so that all state is handled by MobX stores.
-You _may_ want to keep some form state as local state inside React components.
-But think carefully about this.

-Make sure to only mutate your store(s) with MobX actions - you will need to move all your handler functions inside your MobX store(s).

-To use decorators (the `@` syntax) with `create-react-app`, follow this [tutorial](https://swizec.com/blog/mobx-with-create-react-app/swizec/7158).

- _You must have MobX strict mode enabled.
-Any homework submitted without strict mode on will be rejected.
-You enable strict mode like this:_

-    configure({ enforceActions: 'observed' })
+This week we're going to learn how to serve your Todo List app from a Express-based Node.js backend.

+## Extra material to practice

 ## Scoring